voanhduy1710/voanhduy1710/README.md

 ## 💼 Professional Experience
 + Mosvodokanal - Russia (2018-2020)
+  ➢ A member of Planning and Analytics Department
+  ➢ Collected and aggregated data on water production and consumption segmented by region, time period, and customer group.
+  ➢ Analyzed seasonal and geographic consumption trends to support demand forecasting and strategic planning.
+  ➢ Presented analytical reports to management with actionable insights and recommendations to optimize water distribution and reduce operational inefficiencies.
+  ➢ Produced daily and weekly performance dashboards using Excel; designed standardized reporting procedures and streamlined data workflows, reducing manual reporting time by 40%
+  ➢ Extracted and cleaned data from a GIS system to send out to consultants and produce a general report
 + VIWASE Joint Stock Company - Vietnam (2020-2025)
+  ➢
+  ➢
+  ➢
+  ➢

 ## 🧾 Certifications - [Details](https://github.com/voanhduy1710/Certifications)